If you lost a loved one due to the negligence of someone, our Boston wrongful death lawyers can help you seek compensatory damages.

 Wrongful death claims may arise out of different types of accidents resulting in death.
 As a general rule of thumb, any accident that is caused by someone’s negligence and results in death can lead to a wrongful death claim.
 Here is a look at some of the most common causes of wrongful death claims:

-• Construction Site Accidents: Accidents that occur on construction sites are often fatal.
-From 2013 to 2018, a total of 86 construction workers sustained fatal injuries on the job.
+- Construction Site Accidents: Accidents that occur on construction sites are often fatal.
+Forty-eight Massachusetts workers died on the job in 2024. .
 If you have a loved one who has suffered a similar tragedy, you are very likely eligible to file a wrongful death lawsuit over lack of adequate workplace safety measures.

 Massachusetts has a statute of limitations of three years for personal injury claims.
 The same statute applies to wrongful death claims as well.
 This means that you have three years from the date of the death of the deceased to file a claim.
 The three-year period may also be counted from the date when the executor of the deceased person’s estate had known or should have known that they could file a wrongful death claim.